Bring on the PCT training!!

 Only about 4 miles left to go we took a break and finished off our food.
 This was a super easy hike!
 What a surprise considering it was the most elevation gain.

 What?!
 HAHA!
-At least we had a couple of miles to try and formulate a plan.
+Well, at least we have a couple of miles to try and formulate a plan.

 The trail widened out and the hard work of trail crews was evident.
 Thanks trail crews!!